Duffew/debt-deliverance/README.md

     *Process section*

     Each section has font faces and colour schemes consistant with those already introduced.
 Line spacing is also consistant.
-The slight differences in styling from one section to another - red font within Principles and numbered list with green font within Process - enables the user to visually distinguish one section from another.
+The slight differences in styling from one section to another - red font within Principles and a numbered list with green font within Process - enables the user to visually distinguish one section from another.

 + **Metaphor Images** - This page also includes a number of metaphor images.
 These images continue to build the Garden theme and provide visual representations of the ideas described.
 The lantern acts as a guiding light to represent principles.
 The two chairs surrounded by utensils represents two people sitting together to plan their process.
 The ladder represents beginning work and moving upwards out of debt.
 As users select the Principles and Process internal navigation links, the page will jump to the metaphor image preceeding the text.